The Least Crowded Ski Resorts in Washington

 Looking for other resort features?
 Check out our rankings for Best Value Resorts, Family-Friendly Destinations, or Off-Piste Paradise to find your ideal skiing spot.

-Best Ski Resort for Quiet Slopes in Washington: 49 Degrees North - Quiet Slopes Rating
+Best Ski Resort for Quiet Slopes in Washington: Mt.
+Baker - Quiet Slopes Rating

 At 49 Degrees North, peaceful slopes are a genuine highlight.
 Our reviewers mention that lift lines are practically non-existent, with Caleb describing them as something he's "never heard of."
 The mountain maintains its uncrowded feel throughout the season, making it a breath of fresh air compared to busier resorts.
 One Snomad community member liked the separate beginner area with its own lift, keeping traffic away from the main slopes.
 Francis, an expert snowboarder, praises it as "very uncrowded" and even declares he'd "take this over Vail any day!"
 Perfect for skiers seeking space to breathe.